illyiggles/Resy/README.md

 # Little Lemon Restaurant

-Final capstone project for Meta Front-end developer program on Coursera.
+Capstone project for Meta Front-end developer certificate on Coursera.
-Objective: Build a responsive website that contains an online reservation system using React.
+Objective: Build a responsive website that contains an online reservation system.

 ## Screenshot